 The High Sheriff

 The office of High Sheriff is the oldest secular office in country outside the monarchy.
-Today, the role is now largely ceremonial, but carries the status of being the Queen’s highest judicial officer in the county.
+Today, the role is now largely ceremonial, but carries the status of being The King’s highest judicial officer in the county.
 The role involves a mix of ceremonial, charitable and community functions.
 The role is voluntary, unfunded and non-political.

 The holder of the Office of High Sheriff, can be well placed to offer encouragement to those in their County who are engaged in supporting the voluntary sector and those most in need.
 As the Office is independent and non-political, High Sheriffs are able to bring together a wide range of people with the community they serve.

 High Sheriffs are in office for one year.

 Mr Simon Muir was sworn in as the High Sheriff of the Royal County of Berkshire, on Friday 31 March 2023.
 He can be contacted as follows:

 More details can be found of the Berkshire High Sheriff's website https://berkshirehighsheriff.com/

 © Lord-Lieutenant of Berkshire 2023 | Office of the Lieutenancy for Berkshire, Berkshire Record Office, 9 Coley Avenue, Reading, Berkshire RG1 6AF | Telephone 0118 937 2281 | firstname.lastname@example.org